Managing your labour contracting

 To find out about using labour hire or applying for a licence, contact:

-We've developed resources to help you do this:
+We’ve developed a resource to help you understand this:

 Review your existing contracts